tspence/api-key-generator/README.md

 The goal of this library is to strike the right balance between usability and reliability.

 This library implements encryption of API keys as follows:
-* Encryption uses SHA256 on key + salt.
+* The default algorithm uses BCrypt on key + salt.
+* You can choose SHA256 or SHA512 if you prefer.
 * Keys and salts are 512 bits of randomness.

 The library is intended to support future generations of algorithms while still being compatible with previously